ad-freiburg/qlever-ui/docs/configure_qleverui.md

 # Configure QLever UI

-Assuming that you already have a QLever Instance running and super user created you can now configure your existing QLever backend in you new QLever UI instance.
+Assuming that you have a newly created [QLever UI instance running](./install_qleverui.md) and a super user created you can now add your existing QLever backend in your new QLever UI instance.

 You may access the admin panel by adding `/admin` to the URL you are using for your QLever UI instance and login with the credentials you just created.

-If you don't have a QLever instance readily available to key in or just want to get up and running as fast as possible, you can use our [example settings](/resources/) that use a QLever instance with Wikidata KB hosted at the Chair of Algorithms and Data Structures at the University of Freiburg.

 Click "Backends" and "Add backend" in order to start configuring your first QLever backend.

+If you don't have a QLever instance readily available to key in or just want to get up and running as fast as possible, you can also import our [example settings](/resources/) that use a QLever instance with a Wikidata knowledge base hosted at the Chair of Algorithms and Data Structures at the University of Freiburg.
+In this case click "Import" instead and follow the instructions.

 There are many help texts below each configuration box that guide you through the process.
+In the following we [provide some instructions](#configure-the-autocompletion-queries) on the basic concepts.
 If you are done save the settings and reload the QLever UI interface.

-You can also import the respective `*-sample.csv` file for the example backend.

-If everything worked correctly you should see backend details displayed on top right of the regular QLever UI.
+If everything worked correctly you should see backend details displayed on top right of the regular QLever UI interface.
 If not you can enable details error logging in the user interface (in top right dropdown menu) and open your browsers developer console to see the outputs.

+You can also import the respective `*-sample.csv` file for the example backend or manually create examples in the "Examples" section in the admin panel that will be shown in the user interface later on.

 # Configure the autocompletion queries
 QLever UI offers several settings that can be used to configure the autocompletion.
 They are separated into five categories: